Hudson Theatre: Auditorium

 The auditorium has an orchestra level, boxes, two balconies, promenades on the three seating levels, and a large stage behind the proscenium arch.
 The auditorium's width is slightly greater than its depth, and the auditorium is designed with plaster decorations in high relief.
 The balcony levels are connected by stairs on either side and by fire stairs outside the auditorium.
 The auditorium was equipped with 28 emergency exits at its opening, more than in most contemporary venues at the time of its opening.
 The floor had "mushrooms" for air intake and outflow.
 Ventilation and heating could both be adjusted to accommodate outside conditions, and a sprinkler system was included in the original design.
 While these mechanical features have since become standard building-design elements, they were not common at the time of the Hudson Theatre's construction.
-There were originally 12 restroom stalls in the theater, which were expanded to 27 stalls when the theater reopened in 2017.
+There were originally 12 restroom stalls in the theater, which were expanded to 27 when the theater reopened in 2017.